• HOME

 Round 6: *SC2Tog.
 Repeat from * to end of round (6 St).

-Fasten off and stuff the tail with poly-fil.
-Attach tail to the back of the bunny’s body (6 rounds up from bottom of body).
+Fasten off and then stuff the tail with poly-fil.
+Then attach tail to the back of the bunny’s body (6 rounds up from bottom of body).

 Free Crochet Bunny Pattern 3